seyedjafariy/Faketory/README.md

 # Faketory  [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.worldsnas/faketory/badge.svg)](https://maven-badges.herokuapp.com/maven-central/cz.jirutka.rsql/rsql-parser)
-A generic fake factory for Java/Kotlin tests.
+A generic fake factory for Java/Kotlin POJO/POKO.

-This library creates an instance of your classes.
-It's mostly usefull when testing your code and it involves creating many (hard-coding) instance creation.
+This library can create an instance of your classes.
+The idea behind is to avoid creating instances of DTOs/Entities/Domain objects manually.

+The main usecase is in tests. creating objects for tests is usually very time consuming and can deviate our attention from the tests.
+Changes in our POJO/POKOs will cause refactoring in our tests, even if we are not touching that part.
-With Faketory you can  focus more on your tests not on how should I create this objects.
+With Faketory you can focus on your test.

+## Another mocking library?

+Faketory is not a mocking library, because it creates real objects and does not control their behaviour.
+Also, it can not create abstract classes and interfaces (as they are usually not our real domain objects).

 ## Usage